optimumtact/sr.ht/README.md

     postgresql://username:password@hostname:port/database

-The connection string I use on localhost is this:
+The connection string I use on u.pste.pw is this:

     postgresql://postgres@localhost/u.pste.pw